kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2025 November 11: Version 7.11: Updated some tooltips in Hitbox Editor.
 Fixed an issue when the Hitbox Editor window is pinned and the drop-down lists display behind it.
 Fixed an issue when the buttons to save and load collision data for P2 and Common were unclickable.
 - 2025 November 12: Version 7.12: Framebar frame cancels and "Cancels" panel now can display "Clash cancels" gatling/cancel, which is available during the 16f hitstop of a clash and for 10f afterwards.
 It displays similar to the "Special cancel" gatling/cancel.
 For danger time clash it is available during the last 16f of the 99f of clash hitstop and for 10f afterwards.
 - 2025 November 13: Version 7.13: Prevent loss of imgui settings and sigscan cache caused by navigating folders when saving .collision or .json hitbox data from the Hitbox Editor.
 Fix exported .collision file causing Xrd to crash when loaded through Pangaea's mod, which was caused by an error in this mod's Hitbox Editor when adding too many new sprites.
+- 2025 November 14: Version 7.14: Added a checkbox to enable BBScript (.bbscript files) and Collision (.collision files) mods.
+They get loaded from the 'Mods' loader in the game's installation directory, if one is present.